grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/02 Installation/01 Troubleshooting.md

 ## Distro lacks ca-certificates or gnupg2

 Some Linux distributions don't come bundled with the `ca-certificates` and `gnupg2` packages.
-If you use such a distribution, you'll need to install these packages:
+If you use such a distribution, you'll need to install them:

 ```bash
 sudo apt-get update && sudo apt-get install ca-certificates gnupg2 -y